 The MRA works towards an ASEAN-wide registration system which allows registered Professional Accountant (PA) in an AMS to be certified as ASEAN Chartered Professional Accountant (ASEAN CPA) and finally work as Registered Foreign Professional Accountant (RFPA) in other AMS.

 The administration of the MRA at ASEAN level is undertaken by ASEAN Chartered Professional Accountant Coordinating Committee (ACPACC) who has the authority to confer and withdraw the title of ASEAN CPA.
 At national level, a Monitoring Committee is established in and by each participating AMSs, to develop and maintain a process of submitting, on behalf eligible PAs, applications to be emplaced on the ASEAN Chartered Professional Accountants Register (ACPAR) maintained by ACPACC.
 In Brunei Darussalam, the Brunei Darussalam Monitoring Committee (BDMC) on Accountancy Services is established to undertake this responsibility.
-The BDMC on Accountancy Services is chaired by the Director of Revenue Division, Ministry of Finance and its members comprise of representatives from Labour Department; and Immigration Department of Ministry of Home Affairs; and members of Brunei Darussalam Institute of Certified Public Accountants (BICPA).
+The BDMC on Accountancy Services is chaired by the Director of Revenue Division, Ministry of Finance and Economy and its members comprise of representatives from Labour Department; and Immigration Department of Ministry of Home Affairs; and members of Brunei Darussalam Institute of Certified Public Accountants (BICPA).

 Objectives of ASEAN MRA on Accountancy Services